oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

     - name: page-{n}
       type: slot
       values: (page-1 - page-{n})
-      description: Add the pages to the alert component if it is page one would be (slot='page-1').
+      description: Add the pages to the alert if it is page one would be (slot='page-1').
       default:
       usageUrl: alert#title
     - name: footer
       type: slot
       values:
-      description: Add a footer to the alert component.
+      description: Add a footer to the alert.
       default:
       usageUrl: alert#footer
 ---